-In the May 2016 issue of its English-language magazine Inspire, al-Qaeda called on lone wolves in the West to “strive hard in choosing a target, laying a plan and [taking] all the possible precautions and security measures….”
+In the May 2016 issue of its English-language magazine Inspire, al-Qaeda called on its supporters in the West to “strive hard in choosing a target, laying a plan and [taking] all the possible precautions and security measures….”
 ISIS’s leaders, meanwhile, have instructed followers to attack civilians and other targets in the West.
 But why do al-Qaeda and ISIS select the targets that they do?
 (Sources: Inspire, p.
 44, Long War Journal, Reuters)

 In Middle Eastern warzones, anything and everything might be a target.
 Mosques, busy streets, buildings, and small villages are regularly subjected to attacks.
 And yet ISIS and al-Qaeda attacks in the West—smaller in number and meticulously covered and analyzed by international media—appear to be targeted against specific symbolic locations.